skossovs/FinancialCalculators/README.md

 -  Volatility%        - Implied volatility in %
 -  Strike             - Option strike price
 Then below Calculate button there are Results fields for Option Price, Delta and Theta in the starting moment.
-Currently single leg option position with holding period matching expiration date has been implemented.
+Currently single leg option position with holding period less or equal to expiration date has been implemented.
 ### Output Data Layout
 Here is the Stock Series chart indicating the stock progress, X axis indicates how many days left to close the position or as depicted for the option to expire.
 Y - stock price.
 ![StockSeries](StockSeriesSnapShot.PNG)